OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 52.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig52-v2.jpg)

-**Figure 52.:** These simulations have parameters , C0=104, μ=10-6, η=0.0001.e=0.95
+**Figure 52.:** These simulations have parameters $C_{0}=10^{4}$, $\mu=10^{-6}$, $η=0.0001$, $e=0.95$.

 ![Figure 53.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig53-v2.jpg)

-**Figure 53.:** ).θ=1This simulation has one initial phage clone and parameters , C0=104, μ=10-6, and η=10-4.
-Later times in this simulation are shown in e=0.95Figure 55, and earlier times in this simulation are shown in Figure 54.
+**Figure 53.:** Phage clone size (top) and bacteria clone size (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with $\theta=1$).This simulation has one initial phage clone and parameters $C_{0}=10^{4}$, $\mu=10^{-6}$, $η=10^{-4}$, and $e=0.95$.
+Later times in this simulation are shown in Figure 55, and earlier times in this simulation are shown in Figure 54.

 ![Figure 54.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig54-v2.jpg)

-**Figure 54.:** ).θ=1This simulation has one initial phage clone and parameters , C0=104, μ=10-6, and η=10-4.
-Later times in this simulation are shown in e=0.95Figure 55.
+**Figure 54.:** Phage clone size (top) and bacteria clone size (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with $\theta=1$).This simulation has one initial phage clone and parameters $C_{0}=10^{4}$, $\mu=10^{-6}$, $η=10^{-4}$, and $e=0.95$.
+Later times in this simulation are shown in Figure 55.

 ![Figure 55.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig55-v2.jpg)

-**Figure 55.:** ) showing the switch between a travelling wave and low turnover regime.θ=1This simulation has one initial phage clone and parameters , C0=104, μ=10-6, and η=10-4.
-Earlier times in this simulation are shown in e=0.95Figure 54.
+**Figure 55.:** Phage clone size (top) and bacteria clone size (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with $\theta=1$) showing the switch between a travelling wave and low turnover regime.This simulation has one initial phage clone and parameters $C_{0}=10^{4}$, $\mu=10^{-6}$, $η=10^{-4}$, and $e=0.95$.
+Earlier times in this simulation are shown in Figure 54.

 To see this happening, let us look closely at the simulation in Figure 54 at time 3565 (Figure 56).
 There are three large phage clones and two large bacteria clones (soon to be three).
 Phage clone 0 is the largest and phage clone 2 is the smallest.
 Phage clone 0 and phage clone 1 are both either 0 or 1 mutation away from bacteria clones 0 and 1 (Figure 57).
-Because θ=1, they are all equally fit; effectively they could be considered one large clone.
+Because $\theta=1$, they are all equally fit; effectively they could be considered one large clone.
 Phage 2, however, is 1 mutation from bacteria clone 1 but 2 mutations from bacteria clone 0, so it now has a much higher fitness than the other two phage clones and grows quickly.
 But now bacteria clone 1 is also fit against this new mutant, so it too continues growing.
 This push-pull keeps going with new phage mutants experiencing runaway fitness for a while.
 This also leads to an asymmetry in clone identity between the populations: because a bacterial clone may be immune to a phage clone with a different but related sequence, we see bacteria clones becoming large after their matching phage clone has gone extinct because they are still resistant to an existing phage clone that is genetically related (Figures 58 and 59).

 ![Figure 56.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig56-v2.jpg)

-**Figure 56.:** Figure 54.Large phage and bacteria clones are numbered in the legend; these numbers correspond to the numbers in Figure 57.
+**Figure 56.:** Large phage and bacteria clones are numbered in the legend; these numbers correspond to the numbers in Figure 57.

 ![Figure 57.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig57-v2.jpg)

-**Figure 57.:** Figure 56.Dark blue is low infection success, light blue is high infection success.
+**Figure 57.:** Dark blue is low infection success, light blue is high infection success.

 ![Figure 58.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig58-v2.jpg)

-**Figure 58.:** Figure 54 (, C0=104, μ=10-6).η=10-4Clones in the travelling wave regime (4000–6200 generations, orange) grow much more quickly than clones in the initial low-turnover regime (1000–3200 generations, blue) or the final low turnover regime (7000–10,000 generations, green).
+**Figure 58.:** Mean phage clone size (top) and mean bacteria clone size (bottom) relative to the time of phage clone mutation, either normalized to surviving clones (left) or averaged over all trajectories (right) for the simulation shown in Figure 54 ($C_{0}=10^{4}$, $\mu=10^{-6}$, $η=10^{-4}$).Clones in the travelling wave regime (4000–6200 generations, orange) grow much more quickly than clones in the initial low-turnover regime (1000–3200 generations, blue) or the final low turnover regime (7000–10,000 generations, green).
 The black dashed line is the mean clone size for a simulation with the same parameters but without cross-reactivity.

 ![Figure 59.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig59-v2.jpg)

-**Figure 59.:** Figure 54.(Left) A subset of clone trajectories for phages (top) and bacteria (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with ).
+**Figure 59.:** (Left) A subset of clone trajectories for phages (top) and bacteria (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with $\theta=1$).
 Three trajectories are highlighted and coloured to show increasing time.
 The population is in a regime where matching clones are offset: because clones that are one mutation apart have the same complete immune overlap, the highlighted clones have large bacterial clone size well after the matching phage clone goes extinct.
-(Right) The clone size of the highlighted trajectories shown as a function of the bacterial marginal immunity against a particular phage clone (top) or the marginal immunity of a particular bacteria clone (bottom).θ=1
+(Right) The clone size of the highlighted trajectories shown as a function of the bacterial marginal immunity against a particular phage clone (top) or the marginal immunity of a particular bacteria clone (bottom).

 This fitness and growth pattern can be seen as a function of the marginal immunity of bacterial clones to the phage population and of the bacterial population to individual phage clones (Figure 59).
 Average immunity for individual clones, which we call marginal immunity in analogy with Nourmohammad et al., 2016, captures the fitness differences between individual clones that determine their dynamical behaviour.
 Without cross-reactivity, bacteria clones are only immune to at most one phage clone at a time, though their overall marginal immunity still changes smoothly as the matching phage clone changes size (Figure 60B).
 When cross-reactivity is added, bacteria may be immune or partially immune to multiple phage clones, and calculating marginal immunity summarizes all of these combined effects on the fitness of a particular clone.
 Bacteria clones grow larger once their marginal immunity is high, and phage clones grow large once bacterial marginal immunity against them is low.
 These opposing forces generate Lotka-Volterra oscillations even in the case with no cross-reactivity, though these oscillations are more rapid and persistent when cross-reactivity is added (Figure 60C and D).
 Phage clones grow quickly when bacteria have low marginal immunity to their sequence, while bacteria clones grow quickly when they have high marginal immunity.

 ![Figure 60.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig60-v2.jpg)

 **Figure 60.:** (A) A subset of clone trajectories for phages (top) and bacteria (bottom) in a simulation with no cross-reactivity.
 Transient oscillations occur.
 One trajectory is highlighted and coloured to show increasing time.
 (B) The highlighted trajectory in (A) is shown as a function of the marginal immunity for phages (top) and bacteria (bottom).
 Clones experience an oscillating fitness that depends on their overlap from the other population.
 Arrows indicate the direction of increasing time in the oscillation.
-(C) A subset of clone trajectories for phages (top) and bacteria (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with ).
+(C) A subset of clone trajectories for phages (top) and bacteria (bottom) in a simulation with cross-reactivity (step function CRISPR effectiveness with $\theta=1$).
 The population is in a regime where several clones experience persistent and rapid oscillations.
-One trajectory is highlighted and coloured to show increasing time. (θ=1D) The highlighted trajectory in (C) is shown as a function of the marginal immunity for phages (top) and bacteria (bottom).
+One trajectory is highlighted and coloured to show increasing time.
+(D) The highlighted trajectory in (C) is shown as a function of the marginal immunity for phages (top) and bacteria (bottom).
 Clones experience an oscillating fitness that depends on their overlap from the other population.
 Arrows indicate the direction of increasing time in the oscillation.
-For all simulations , and C0=104,e=0.95,η=10-4.μ=10-5
+For all simulations $C_{0}=10^{4},e=0.95,η=10^{-4}$, and $\mu=10^{-5}$.

 Clones grow more quickly on average in the travelling wave regime than in other regimes in the same simulation (Figure 58).